prateekt/pokemon-card-recognizer/README.md

 <b>Building Card Reference:</b>

-You can use the prebuilt card references for various Pokemon card sets or build it yourself using
+You can use the prebuilt card references for various Pokémon card sets or build it yourself using
 ```commandline
 python card_recognizer/reference/core/build.py [PTCGSDK_API_KEY]
 ```